 PSP Projects

 The Palm Springs International Airport works diligently to maintain, protect, and improve its facilities.
-Here are several active projects, updated in Spring 2023.
+Here are several active projects.

 Concessions